frjo/hugo-theme-zen/README.md

 ### Hugo module

+You need to have `go` installed to use Hugo modules.

-First of all, you need to turn your new or existing site into a hugo module.
+Turn your new or existing site into a hugo module.

 From the root of your site: